splunk/observability-workshop/content/en/tko/session-5/docs/fix-apache.md

 {{% alert title="Workshop Question" color="success" %}}

 Before we start, let's check the current status of the PHP/Apache deployment.
-Which Auto-Detect detector has fired & is there a change in the Analyzer?
+Under **Alerts & Detectors** which detector has fired?

 {{% /alert %}}